Chroncile

 Challenges

-Users had very little ability to customise the visual style of their content or apply their brand in any meaningful way.
-Changing colours meant touching every element manually.
-There was no system for uploading logos, defining typography, or establishing a consistent visual identity that could carry across a deck.
-Teams were left to recreate their brand by hand every time, which made producing on-brand presentations slow, inconsistent, and heavily dependent on individual effort.
+Users had some tools for theming their decks and customising it to their brand, but not many.
+There was no system for defining custom typography, or establishing a consistent visual identity that could carry across multiple decks in a team's workspace.
+Teams were left to recreate their brand by hand every time, which made producing on-brand presentations slow and inconsistent.

 KEY CHALLENGES